paris-saclay-cds/ramp-board/doc/create_new_challenge.rst

 your_challenge_starting_kit.ipynb Jupiter notebook file
 -------------------------------------------------------

-Finally you need to create a notebook informing the users about the challenge.
+Finally, you need to create a notebook informing the users about the challenge.
-This notbeook will be visible to all logged-in users, no matter if they decided to take part in the challenge or not.
+This notebook will be visible to all logged-in users, no matter if they decided to take part in the challenge or not.
 You can structure this file completely freely as the RAMP will not rely on it during the challenge.
 However, for the sake of the users it is recommended that you introduce the problem and explain what are the requirements.
-It is also advisable to get the users started by showing them samples of the data and of the code.
+It is also advisable to get the users started by showing them how to access the data and samples of the code.

 example RAMP kits
 -----------------

 For other examples of code of existing challenges feel free to visit RAMP kits github account: